Login Security for Community Websites: Forums, Groups, and Networks

 LoginPress Login Redirects Add-On helps administrators enable role-based access controls to reduce security risk.

-This also helps maintain a seamless experience for standard users and provides personalized smart redirects to each user, ensuring a seamless UX.
+This also helps maintain a seamless experience for standard users and provides personalized smart redirects to each user, ensuring a good UX.

 4. Enable Two-Factor Authentication

-Two-factor authentication (2FA) is a security protocol that requires two separate factors to access an account.
+Two-factor authentication (2FA) is a security rule that requires two separate factors to access an account.

 These factors include knowledge-based credentials, such as a password or PIN, and possession-based verification, such as a phone, an application, or a hardware token.